 As a parent, the last thing you want is to schedule chipped tooth repair for something that could have been prevented.
 That’s why it’s important to intervene as soon as you see your child use their teeth as tools.
 Otherwise, you may have to call their pediatric dentist to repair a chipped or cracked tooth.

 Use Teeth as an Extra Set of Hands

 When your child has their hands full, they may be tempted to carry something in their mouth.
 For example, your teenage daughter might be tempted to hold her purse strap by her teeth while carrying groceries.

-Our Grand Rapids pediatric dental team are dedicated to helping your child form healthy oral habits that will last a lifetime.
-To schedule an appointment with our Grand Rapids pediatric dentists, call Mitten Kids Dentistry at 616.942.9840.
+Dr. Brett & Dr. Grady and their team are dedicated to helping your child form healthy oral habits that will last a lifetime.
+To schedule an appointment with our Grand Rapids pediatric dentist, call Mitten Kids Dentistry at (616) 942-9840.

 Related Blog Posts